caseyamcl/wosclient/README.md

 You may wish to use your own Guzzle 6 Client instance to make requests to the WOS server.
 Some examples of why you may wish to do this include:

-* uou have setup your own request/response middleware, or
+* you have setup your own request/response middleware, or
 * you wish to use custom HTTP request default values (such as `connect_timeout`), or
-* you wish to gain access to HTTP `Response` objects during the request/response cycle
+* you wish to gain access to HTTP `Response` objects during the request/response cycle.

-To do this, simply use the main constructor for the `WosClient\WosClient` class instead of the `build()` constructor.
+To use a custom Guzzle client instance, simply use the main constructor for the `WosClient\WosClient` class instead of the `build()` constructor.

-The `base_uri` parameter **MUST** be set in your Guzzle client class, or the library will throw a `RuntimeException` during object construction.
+The `base_uri` parameter **MUST** be set in your Guzzle client class, or the library will throw a `\RuntimeException` during object construction.
 This value must be the URL for one of your WOS nodes.

-You also may wish to set the `x-ddn-policy` header, so that you do not need to specify it for each request:
+You also may wish to set the `x-ddn-policy` header, so that you do not need to specify it in each request:

 ```php